Diocese Of Portland, Maine | Lawsuits & Compensation

 There are separate criminal statutes for sexual offenses against victims 16 years of age or older.
 These statutes vary based on the crime itself and the severity of the crime.

-List Of Priests Accused Of Abuse In Maine
+List Accused Priests In Maine

 If you were abused by a priest or clergy member in Maine, we are here to help you.
 You deserve justice.